Trump assures Polish leader of a continued robust US military presence in the European nation

 Trump had taken the unusual step of endorsing Nawrocki in the Polish elections earlier this year, and as the leaders sat side by side in the White House, Trump said the U.S.-Polish relationship has always been strong but "now it's better than ever."

-When asked by a reporter whether the U.S. planned to continue placing troops in Poland, Trump said the U.S. would and "we'll put more there if they want."
+When asked by a reporter whether the U.S. planned to continue placing troops in Poland, Trump said the U.S. would.

-“We’ll be staying in Poland.
-We’re very much aligned with Poland," Trump said.

 The visit to Washington is Nawrocki's first overseas trip since taking office last month.
-The former amateur boxer and historian, who was backed by the conservative Law and Justice party, was hoping to deepen his relationship with Trump at a fraught moment for Warsaw.
+The former amateur boxer and historian, who was backed by the conservative Law and Justice party, was hoping to deepen his relationship with Trump at a fraught moment for Warsaw as its neighbors Russia and Ukraine remain embroiled in a war sparked by Moscow's invasion 3 1/2 years ago.

 Nawrocki thanked Trump for his support and, in a nod to the bonds between their countries, gave a particular hello to the millions of Polish Americans in the U.S.